MATH 201

 Academic honesty

-In this class, you are encouraged to discuss homework with each other, but your work must be your own, and you may not copy someone else’s answers.
-The detailed policy on homework collaboration can be found on the Homework Rules page.
+In this class, you are encouraged to discuss homework with each other, but your work must be your own, and you may not copy someone else’s answers. .

 Disability Support